msolorio/workout_app/README.md

 <br>

-Decoupled the GraphQL API layer from data fetching layer
+Decoupled the GraphQL API layer from data fetching layer.
 - Allowing for easy repurposing of components.
 - GraphQL could be switched out for a REST API.
 - Prisma / Postgres model could be switched to accomodate a different database.